 Future Implications for Electric Vehicles

-Electric vehicles are destined to be the future of transportation.
+Electric vehicles are destined to be the future of transportation, in fact, besides cars, now there are also great electric trucks available.
 By replacing traditional fossil fuel-based engines with electric motors, and with the new battery tech that is being researched, hybrid and electric cars could be able to drastically reduce their environmental footprint and save drivers money in fuel costs.

 But EVs are not without their downsides, including shorter range and longer charging times.